-Compensated absences Pension expense \$ (3,121) 195,152 Net adjustment to decrease net change in fund balance - total governmental 155,152 funds to arrive at change in net position of governmental activities \$ 192,031
+Compensated absences \$ 76,302 Pension expense 402,154 Net adjustment to decrease net change in fund balance - total governmental funds to arrive at change in net position of governmental activities \$ 478,456

 Another element of that reconciliation is the issuance of long-term debt (i.e., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, the statement of net position reports interest accrued on long-term debt, whereas only the current interest expense is reported in the general fund.
-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
 The details of this difference are as follows:

-Principal payments \$ 21,000
+Principal payments \$ 230,598

-Change in accrued interest 413
+Change in accrued interest 45,273

-Amortization of bond discount (5,889)
+Payments to refunding escrow agent 6,330,519

+Proceeds from bond refunding (6,181,500)

 Net adjustment to increase net change in fund balance - total governmental

-funds to arrive at change in net position of governmental activities \$ 15,524
+funds to arrive at change in net position of governmental activities \$ 424,890